 Located just to the south of Malta, this charming village, lined with Victorian houses and surrounded by nature, is named after the small, peaceful Round Lake.
 Start off the day (or stop by for an afternoon treat) at Leah's Cakery, a bakery, cafe, and cake shop located in a historic storefront on George Ave.

-Spend the afternoon kayaking or fishing at the Round Lake Preserve or go hiking or cycling on the Zim Smith National Recreation Trail, which runs straight through the village on its way from Ballston Spa to Halfmoon.
+Spend the afternoon kayaking or fishing at the Round Lake Preserve or go hiking or cycling on the Zim Smith National Recreation Trail, which runs straight through the village on its way from Ballston Spa to Mechanicville.
 You can also browse the Round Lake Library, which has been located in the historic Clark House (the first library building in Saratoga County) since 1897.
 Finish off the day with Continental cuisine at Lake Ridge, a small but acclaimed restaurant in the heart of the village.